jaco4873/examining-global-democracy/README.md

 Why? - We believe that freedom in the World operates from the assumption that freedom for all people is best achieved in liberal democratic societies.

+## Acceptable products
+### MVP
+Our Minimal Viable Product is a regression of the Freedom House dataset scores on various macroeconomic scores.

+### IP
+Our Intermediate Product is the creation of a Github Pages site on which we publish our findings

+### AP
+Our Advanced Product is self-critique as well as suggesting further studies.
+This will also be published on Github Pages.